amirmuminov/midterm-restaurant/README.md

   - Add new position
   - Delete position
   - Print all positions
-  - Add new category
+  - Add new mealCategory
-  - Delete category
+  - Delete mealCategory
   - Print all categories
   - Add new meal
   - Delete meal
   - Print all meals

-  Also there are notifications which are triggered when meal, position, category or staff member are deleted.
+  Also there are notifications which are triggered when meal, position, mealCategory or staff member are deleted.